Moving Van Cost Calculator: The True Cost of a Rental Truck in 2026

 Tips to Save on Moving Truck Rental

-2. Book 2–4 weeks early.
-Last-minute bookings cost 20–50% more and may have limited truck availability, especially during peak season.
+2. Book 2–4 weeks early (3–6 weeks for one-way long-distance).
+Last-minute bookings cost 20–50% more with limited availability.

 Sources and Methodology